AbdelrahmanAbdelmogeth/Problem-Solving/17166-754-124-binary-tree-maximum-path-sum/README.md

 root.val + Math.Max(leftMax, rightMax)
 ```
 It includes the node's value and the greater of the left or right subtree's contribution.

+## Complexity Analysis
+- Time Complexity:
+𝑂(𝑛) Each node is visited exactly once during the traversal.
+- Space Complexity:
+𝑂(ℎ) The space required is proportional to the height of the tree, due to the recursion stack.